CurleySamuel/Thesis/README.md

 ![Graph of Improvement vs. Iterations](images/figure_2.png)

-### Randomly Guessing
+#### Randomly Guessing

 The Python machine learning framework Scikit-learn (colloquially known as 'sklearn') includes a helper module with utilities to fine-tune models.
 One of these utilities is RandomSearch.
 In RandomSearch you define distributions or lists of possible values for each parameter.
 RandomSearch will then run for N iterations, at each iteration randomly selected each parameter, fitting a model with those parameters and scoring the fitted model.
 After hitting the specified number of iterations it'll then report the best parameter combination it's had so far.
 While not exhaustive it tends to perform quite well while trying significantly fewer combinations than the next utility, GridSearch.

-### Guessing Everything
+#### Guessing Everything

 Another one of those utilities in sklearn is GridSearch.
 How GridSearch works is you define a list of possible values for every parameter defining a grid of possible combinations.
 GridSearch will then iterate over every combination, train your model using that combination of parameters and score it's accuracy.
 After exhausting the space of combinations it'll then report the top N configurations that produced the highest score.
 While incredibly useful given a small set of combinations, because of innate combination theory this utility is often time prohibitive when you want to search a large grid of combinations.

 ## Iteration 2

 The iteration of the realtor remarks.
 Up until now I've been ignoring the realtor's remarks in favor of the hard numerical and categorical data.
 However now that we've run out of that data we have to turn towards the realtor's remarks in an effort to further improve our model.
 Typically only a paragraph long, the remarks contain crucial information not mentioned in the other data like proximity to town centers, special features or traits about the home, or even something as subtle yet fiscally significant like 'remodeled kitchen'.
-Here's a selection of actual remarks that we'll be analyzing in this iteration -
+Here's a selection of some actual remarks from our training data that we'll be analyzing in this iteration -

----

 > The classic Colonial is prominently sited in popular Patriot Hill neighborhood.
 The first floor offers a front to back LR, DR, cherry kitchen and inviting family room with French doors that open to a three-season porch.
 Upstairs is the MBR with updated bath, three family bedrooms and bath, and a secluded home office.
 The finished lower level offers additional family space.
 Highlights include hardwood flooring, new windows and siding plus recent roof and furnace.
 Pool available.